mdpoleto/tupa/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/mdpoleto?style=social)](https://twitter.com/mdpoleto)

 ------------------------------
-# RAIJIN : Electric field analysis for molecular simulations
+# TUPÃ : Electric field analysis for molecular simulations

-## What is Raijin?
+## What is TUPÃ?
-**Raijin** is a python algorithm that employs MDanalysis engine to calculate Electric Field at any point inside the simulation box throughout MD trajectories. **Raijin** also includes a PyMOL plugin to visualize electric field vectors in your simulation box.
+**TUPÃ** is a python algorithm that employs MDanalysis engine to calculate Electric Field at any point inside the simulation box throughout MD trajectories. **TUPÃ** also includes a PyMOL plugin to visualize electric field vectors in your simulation box.

 Required packages: